elmahio/documentation/docs/logging-to-elmah-io-from-blogengine-net.md

 Where LOG_ID is your log id, located on the settings page.

 To wrap this up, you may have noticed that there’s a [NuGet package](https://www.nuget.org/packages/Elmah.BlogEngine.Net/) to bring ELMAH support into BlogEngine.NET.
 This package adds the ELMAH assembly and config as well as adds a nice BlogEngine.NET compliant URL for browsing errors.
 Feel free to use this package, but remember to add it after the elmah.io package.
-Also make sure to cleanup the dual error log configuration:
+Also, make sure to clean up the dual error log configuration:

 ```xml
 <elmah>